Dreaming of a GT-ometry

 A geometrically connected algebraic cover of \(X\) induces, by intersection with \(\pigeom(X)\), a geometric cover of \(X\).

-Definition (defined over \(G\)): An algebraic cover of \(X\) is defined over \(G\) if the composition of inclusion (of any marking) into \(\piet(X)\) with the structural morphism is surjective and its kernel is a profinite finitely generated group.
+Definition (defined over \(G\)): An algebraic cover of \(X\) is defined over \(G\) if the composition of inclusion (of any marking) into \(\piet(X)\) with the structural morphism is surjective and its kernel is a profinite group which is topologically finitely generated.
 A geometric cover of \(X\) is defined over \(G\) if it is obtained as the intersection with \(\pigeom(X)\) of a geometrically connected algebraic cover of \(X\) which is defined over \(G\).

 Geometrically connected covers defined over \(G\) are themselves \(G\)-ometries.